bazarum/AMLD2020-Dirty-GANcing/README.md

 # Dirty-Gancing
 This repository contains the code and models for the Dirty GANcing Visium workshop at AMLD 2020.
+I just try to compile it in Mac.
+So heavily borrow the original ubuntu version.

 ## Workshop setup